 As a CHP student, be it masters or doctoral, you will graduate with an incredibly marketable skill-set and will follow in the footsteps of many highly successful CHP graduates with careers in public health departments, non-profit agencies, for-profit companies, clinical research entities, and leading health organizations.
 CHP students graduate with the leadership skills, strategic mindset, and training necessary for rewarding and significant careers in public health.

 Please explore our website to learn more about our innovative initiatives, our accomplished faculty, our intriguing course offerings, and the unique mission and work of our department.
-To learn more about our academic programs or to connect personally with any of our faculty members, please contact Sandy Le, who will facilitate these conversations.
+To learn more about our academic programs or to connect personally with any of our faculty members, please contact Liz Bruss, who will facilitate these conversations.

 Janet Fleetwood, PhD, MPH